-For the wholesale portfolios, credit cycle indices (CCIs) have been developed for the key industries and geographies using expected default frequencies.
-Expected default frequency is a market-based default risk measure driven by market value of firms' assets, asset volatility and leverage.
-CCIs are then used as inputs to convert the through-the-cycle PDs derived from Basel models / parameters into the point-in-time equivalents, and to incorporate forward-looking information.
+For the wholesale portfolios, credit cycle indices (CCIs) have been developed for the key industries and geographies.
+CCIs are summary measures that depict broad-based, sector-wide changes in credit risk, which are constructed by comparing the median expected default frequency of firms within each segment against a long-run average.
+Expected default frequency is in turn a marketbased point-in-time default risk measure driven by the market value of firms' assets, asset volatility and leverage.
+CCIs are then used as inputs to convert the generally more through-the-cycle PDs derived from Basel models / parameters into the point-in-time equivalents by adding the unaccounted portion of cyclical variations, as well as to incorporate forward-looking information.
 LGDs are determined using historical loss data, which are adjusted for both the latest and forecasted recovery experience.